 The Company is committed to good corporate citizenship and makes constant efforts to build and nurture long lasting relationships with members of the society in general and the communities around its manufacturing facilities in particular.
 The Company’s CSR Policy is built on the principle of giving back to the society from which it draws its resources, by extending a helping hand to the needy and the underprivileged.

-NBV has chosen Health, Education and Livelihoods as the three thrust areas for discharging its Corporate Social Responsibility.
+NBV has chosen Health, Education and Livelihoods as the three focus areas for discharging its Corporate Social Responsibility.

-Apart from the above thrust areas, NBV strives to serve the society through various other measures like women empowerment, setting up of home for disabled persons, helping farmers to adopt best agricultural practices and maintaining quality of soil, etc.
+Apart from the above focus areas, NBV strives to serve the society through various other measures like construction of roads & drains, helping farmers to adopt best agricultural practices and maintaining quality of soil, etc.

-The Company focuses on creating awareness and improving health standards of rural poor through providing facilities and reaching quality health care in the areas of general medicine, eye care, dental care, etc.
+The Company focuses on creating awareness and improving health standards of rural poor through providing facilities and reaching quality health care in the areas of general medicine, eye care, making safe drinking water available, etc.